 #4 Practice these skills to stop interrupting

 Like with any skill, not interrupting needs to be taught and practiced.
 We need to provide opportunities to practice these skills so our children can be successful!
 Maybe you want to tell your child that you are going to pretend to be talking on the phone and your child can pretend to need you for a non-emergency using the hand signal or code you taught.
 How did it go?

 If your children are a little older, you can role play waiting turns to talk during conversations.
 For example, ask them a question like, “What are your favorite things to do when we go to the park?”
 Wait for them to finish, and repeat back to them what they said to model active listening skills (i.e. “So you like the slides and the climbing structures, but not as much as the swings and the see-saws?”).
 Then, tell them that it’s their turn to ask you a question.
 If they interrupt while you’re answering, gently remind them that they are to be listening, not talking.
 Once you are finished, ask them what they remember about what you said.

-Knowing that your BFF is coming over or you need to make an important phone call or you'd like to have five minutes in the bathroom alone, give your child a choice!
-Explain what it is you need to do and tell them, "While you wait for me to finish _________, you can play with the blocks or the cars.
-Which works best for you?"
+Knowing that a friend is coming over, or you need to make an important phone call, or you just need five minutes alone, give your child a choice!
+Explain what it is you need to do and say, “While you wait for me to finish _______, you can play with the blocks or the cars.
+Which works best for you?”
 Offering them choices often satisfies their need to exercise some control in their life.
 Just make sure to keep the choices positive, simple, and specific.